tango-controls/fandango/README.md

 Fandango is published using the same licenses than other TANGO projects; the license will be kept up to date in the LICENSE file.

+FANDANGO IS SUPPORTED ON LINUX ONLY, WINDOWS IS NOT SUPPORTED (At least for the current and next release)

 For more comprehensive documentation:

 * http://pythonhosted.org/fandango/